-Jason expanded his involvement with the broader disability community in 2012, joining the Board of the Bronx Independent Living Services, an independent living center serving Bronx residents on which he currently serves.
-In this role he advises, supports and strengthens a community based organization dedicated to empowering all people with disabilities to understand and exercise their civil and human rights in order to live fully integrated lives in mainstream society.
+Jason expanded his involvement with the secular disability community in 2012, joining the Board of the Bronx Independent Living Services, an organization helping Bronx residents with disabilities become integrated members of society.